braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/setting_up_currents.md

 > This page outlines and describes the generic process for integrating and configuring Braze Currents.

 {% alert important %}
 Currents are included with certain Braze packages.
-Please contact your Braze representative if you have any questions or want to gain access.
+Contact your Braze representative if you have any questions or want to gain access.
 {% endalert %}

 ## Requirements